How to pack for Europe for 2 weeks (warm weather)

 - 1 outfit for lounging in the hotel/apartment (leggings, tank top, long sleeve wrap)

 This was absolutely the lightest I have packed for a trip.
 By the end I found that I had worn my clothes two to three times already.
-I found an Eco-Popup shop in Florence (see below for more info on that store) and purchased a new bamboo top that I wore a number of times during the rest of the trip.
 I am glad I packed so lightly because we traveled by train three times, and there were countless stairs and hills (especially in the Cinque Terre) that we had to navigate with our luggage.
 I also was really happy with the color palette and fabric of the items I brought.
 I am trying to move to more natural fabrics because they are self cleaning and packed a number of those fabric types.
 I did laundry once halfway through the vacation and routinely let my clothes hang outside to refresh overnight.

 What didn’t work